AnvilloyDevStudio/TerraModulus/README.md

 ## Status

 Migration is still in progress:
-- including all issues, labels;
+- including all issues, labels, pull requests;
 - project management; and,
 - development roadmap